 So for your New Year’s Resolution, I encourage you to think about what you think the church needs to do.
 If you think the church needs a popcorn-maker for more movie nights or picnic tables so you can have snacks outside, then let me know!
 The church is just as much yours as it is to the oldest person in the church.
 Remember to take chances and pray to God.
 God has resolutions for you too, so be sure to listen to Him.

-See you soon Friends, Holy Spirit!
+Happy New Year Friends, Holy Spirit!

 February 18, 2024